Self-control: Human and non-human

-Logue, (1995), who is discussed more below, points out that in her study done on self-control it was male children who responded with less self-control than female children.
-She then states, that in adulthood, for the most part, the sexes equalize on their ability to exhibit self-control.
+Logue, who is discussed more below, points out that in her study on self-control it was boys who responded with less self-control than girls.
+She says that in adulthood, for the most part, the sexes equalize on their ability to exhibit self-control.
 This could imply a human's ability to exert more self-control as they mature and become aware of the consequences associated with impulsivity.
 This suggestion is further examined below.

-Most of the research in the field of self-control assumes that self-control is in general better than impulsiveness.
-As a result, almost all research done on this topic is from this standpoint and very rarely is impulsiveness the more adaptive response in experimental design.
+Most of the research in the field of self-control assumes that self-control is, in general, better than impulsiveness.
+As a result, almost all research done on this topic is from this standpoint; very rarely is impulsiveness the more adaptive response in experimental design.

+Some in the field of developmental psychology think of self-control in a way that takes into account that sometimes impulsiveness is the more adaptive response.
+In their view, a normal individual should have the capacity to be either impulsive or controlled depending on which is the most adaptive.
+However, there is comparatively less research conducted along these lines.